neekko/neopets/README.md

 [**show-pet**](https://github.com/neekko/neopets/tree/main/show-pet) - make your pet's portrait visible on their lookup

+[**userscripts**](https://github.com/neekko/neopets/tree/main/userscripts) - an assortment of browser plugins to enhance or improve your Neopets experience

 ## Image Hosting
 I use [imgur.com](imgur.com), which currently works without issue or watermarks and the URLs are nice & short.
 You will need to add the file extension to the end of the image link that imgur gives you in order for it to show up on your lookup or petpage.